GongT/baobao/library/basic-helpers/docs/basic-helpers.api.md

 // Warning: (ae-missing-release-tag) "MaybeNamedFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface MaybeNamedFunction extends Function {
+export interface MaybeNamedFunction extends Callable {
     // (undocumented)
     displayName?: string;
 }